-- 8.1.
+8.1.
 The CAEP Standards and process for CAEP Accreditation require an EPP to collect and share data.
-The EPPs must submit the data request to the MDOE Data Team Leader at least six months in advance.
-To the extent that the State currently collects and maintains data for the review of an EPP, the State will make the relevant data available to CAEP at no cost, in a timely manner, with all personally identifiable information removed or redacted, and with all appropriate permissions to use the data for CAEP Accreditation activities. - 8.2.
-In order to facilitate the reviews necessary for CAEP Accreditation, CAEP will provide the State and each dues paying EPP in the State with access to the CAEP accreditation platform, CAEP's data and information management system.
+To the extent that the State maintains data necessary for CAEP's review of an EPP, subject to any data sharing agreement that may exist between an EPP and the State, CAEP expects that the State will make the relevant data available to EPPs at no cost, in a timely manner, with all personally

+- identifiable information removed or redacted, and with all appropriate permissions to use the data for CAEP accreditation activities. - 8.2.
+In order to facilitate the reviews necessary for CAEP accreditation, CAEP will provide the State and each dues paying EPP in the State with access to the CAEP accreditation platform, CAEP's data and information management system.
 Should the State or any EPP fail to pay annual dues to CAEP in a timely manner, CAEP reserves the right to suspend access to the CAEP accreditation platform until any outstanding dues are paid. - 8.3.
 CAEP policies and the CAEP accreditation platform include information on the confidential nature of information maintained within the CAEP accreditation platform.
-All CAEP accreditation platform users must acknowledge CAEP's confidentiality policy and agree to adhere to it.

-9. Partnership Dues, State Benefits, and Fees for Additional Services
+All CAEP accreditation platform users must acknowledge CAEP's confidentiality policy and agree to adhere to it. - 9.
+Partnership Dues, State Benefits, and Fees for Additional Services

-- 9.1.
-The State will be responsible for payment of annual State Partnership dues (See Appendix A).
+- 10. The State will be responsible for payment of annual State Partnership dues (See Appendix A).
 Dues may be reviewed and updated annually by CAEP.
-Should the amount of the State's annual State Partnership dues be changed during the term of this agreement, CAEP will notify the State of the new dues amount and the effective date. - 9.2.
-CAEP will provide up to three (3) individuals designated by the State with access to the CAEP accreditation platform. - 9.3.
-During each year covered by this agreement, CAEP will waive the CAEP Conference registration fee for one (1) designated State representative; however, the State or State representative must assume other expenses associated with attending the conference. - 9.4.
-During each year covered by this agreement, CAEP will assume all expenses for one (1) designated State representative to attend the annual CAEP Clinic.
-A registration fee will be assessed for any additional State staff and they must assume other expenses associated with attending the clinic. - 9.5.
+Should the amount of the State's annual State Partnership dues be changed during the term of this agreement, CAEP will notify the State of the new dues amount and the effective date. - 10.1.
+CAEP will provide up to three (3) individuals employed by the State with access to the CAEP accreditation platform. - 10.2.
+During each year covered by this agreement, CAEP will waive the CAEP Conference registration fee for one (1) designated State representative; however, the State or State representative must assume other expenses associated with conference participation. - 10.3.
+During each year covered by this agreement, CAEP will assume all expenses for one (1) designated State representative to participate in the annual CAEP Clinic.
+A registration fee will be assessed for any additional State staff and they must assume other expenses associated with participation in the clinic. - 10.4.
 CAEP offers states access to CAEP National Training for up to five (5) site reviewers a year, including training and travel (additional participants may be added based on need and on a cost-recovery basis).
 CAEP may also offer supplemental training opportunities for state reviewers.

-Supplemental training events that are arranged, including events in the State, will be provided by CAEP on a cost-recovery basis and with specific arrangements negotiated according to CAEP's policies regarding fees and expenses for training.

-9.6.
-The State will work with associations that represent P-12 educators (NEA, AFT, NBPTS), EPPs, and education administrators to establish credit toward continuing education units or professional development requirements at the local district level in return for the State's P-12 educators' professional contributions to the work of CAEP as site review team members
+Supplemental training events that are arranged, including events in the State, will be provided by CAEP on a cost-recovery basis and with specific arrangements negotiated according to CAEP's policies regarding fees and expenses for training. - 10.5.
+The State will work with associations that represent P-12 educators (NEA, AFT, NBPTS), EPPs, and education administrators to support the participation of local P-12 educators through reimbursement of substitute pay to the local district and providing a letter of participation to P-12 educators in return for their work as CAEP site review team members.

-10. State and CAEP Contacts
+11. State and CAEP Contacts

-- 10.1.
-The SBE will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement. - 10.2.
+- 11.1.
+The State will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement. - 11.2.
 CAEP will designate a liaison to serve as the primary contact for the State through the term of this agreement.

-11. Agreement Term and Amendments
+12. Agreement Term and Amendments